Flag Burning In Crum Henge: A Reclamation of the Indigenous Spirit

 Editor’s note: These students’ names and affiliations, and some specific details were left out for privacy and safety concerns.
-The Voices Collective thanks them for allowing us to publish this story.
+Voices thanks them for the approval to publish this story.

-On October 9th, 2017, Columbus Day, a group of native students gathered around in Swarthmore’s Crum Henge to burn the United States flag, their pain and frustrations on display and in solidarity with one another.
+Last night on Columbus Day, a group of native students gathered around in Swarthmore’s Crum Henge to burn the United States flag, their pain and frustrations on display while in solidarity with one another.

 The event was invitation only; first, indigenous students were invited.
 Then, radical allies, mostly from the Latinx community and from some of the intercultural groups, were invited.
 Finally, other allies were invited as well.
 The indigenous group of students had asked for “silent solidarity,” cameras or video footage absolutely prohibited.